archway-network/archway/docs/adr/ADR-004-contract-premiums.md

     ContractB->>FinalFee: 3ARCH
 ```

-Example when the call `ContractB` condition is `false`:
+The condition evaluates to `false`:
 ```mermaid
 sequenceDiagram
     User->>ContractA: FlatFee Applied: 1ARCH
     ContractA->>FinalFee: 1ARCH
 ```

-This means that if a contract is called and has a flat fee set, then the contract **MUST** check itself if the sender is
-an externally owned account or a contract and apply the flat fee accordingly.

-The protocol defines efficient wasm bindings for querying the flat fees of a contract, such that this information can be used
-by contracts to force flat fees even when the caller is a contract.
+2. Contract Composability (Architectural Reason) - Contracts are often developed together as part of contract complexes.
+Automatically enforcing contract premiums will limit contract composability and utility.

+Consider the following example: A developer produces a contract complex with three disctinct contracts. `ContractA` serves as the entry point for this complex, which in turn will call `ContractB` and `ContractC`.
+The developer elects to only set a premium on `ContractA`.
+However, `ContractC` provides a valuable utility and other developers adopt it for their purposes.
+The original developer can now set the `FlatFee` and add logic to only enforce the premium when `ContractC` is called by anything other than `ContractA` or `ContractB`.

+**Conclusion**

+At first glance it would seem that this limitation would be restrictive, however the protocol defines efficient wasm bindings for quering contract premiums that allows for great flexibility in both implementation and architecture of contracts.

+Developers can add logic to check if the contract caller is a regular account or another contract.
+In the case of another contract the contract premium can be internally applied.
+The fee state can be queried to ensure sufficient fees are available to cover the premium or execution can return with an _"insufficient premium fee"_ or similar error response.

+This form of composability would be severely limited from an architectural perspective if premiums were to be applied automatically.
+With our approach developers maintain the flexibility of deciding when and how to apply premiums.

 #### Reverts cause the FlatFee to be lost

 On contract call failures the TX is reverted and the flat fee would be lost too.
 This is a limitation of the `cosmos-sdk`
-that does not allow us to give the user the `FlatFee` back in case of TX failure as the SDK does not implement post tx execution
+that does not allow us to give the user the `FlatFee` back in case of TX failure as the SDK does not implement post tx execution handlers.
-handlers.

 ### User Experience – A note on wallet and frontend integration